helenclx/leilukin-site/src/shrines/starwarskotor/articles/faq-same-gender-romance-mods.md

 For Carth Onasi and Male PC Romance mod for {{ cite "KotOR 1" }}, if you want your male PC to kiss Carth, you may install cjt0202's [Carth Romance Fix](http://www.cjt0202.net/carth_romance.php) mod, then install the compatibility patch provided in my mod.

-If you want more romantic content for Atton in {{ cite "KotOR 2" }}, you can check out LenaHills's [Expanded Atton Romance Mod](https://deadlystream.com/files/file/2822-expanded-atton-romance-mod/), which is compatible with my Atton Rand and Male Exile Romance mod.
+If you want more romantic content with Atton in {{ cite "KotOR 2" }}, you can check out LenaHills's [Expanded Atton Romance Mod](https://deadlystream.com/files/file/2822-expanded-atton-romance-mod/), which is compatible with my Atton Rand and Male Exile Romance mod.

 ### Will you make a romance mod for Canderous/Bao-Dur/Mira/any other character with no romance content in the vanilla game?